 - Lack of communication skills to report (Equality and Human Rights Commission 2011)

-There are many implications on an individual and social level for underreporting of hate crime.
+There are many implications on an individual and social level for underreporting of a hate crime.
 One of these is that the majority of targets do not have access to support because awareness of the support available most often comes from signposting from a public sector agency following the reporting of an incident.
-Research indicates that less than than 10 per cent of hate crime victims have accessed a support service and that lack of awareness is a significant contributory factor (Chakraborti and Hardy 2017).
+Research indicates that less than 10 per cent of hate crime victims have accessed a support service and that lack of awareness is a significant contributory factor (Chakraborti and Hardy 2017).

 Key recommendations from academic research